-Mr. Palmer attended the AGM today on behalf of investors at Australian Ethical Investments.
+Palmer attended the AGM today on behalf of investors at Australian Ethical Investments.
 However, this time it was not to praise Westpac.
-Mr. Palmer asked whether Westpac would rule out finding to the proposed Carmichael mine in Queensland; a mine which would become one of the worlds largest and produce the same amount of greenhouse gas emissions per year as the entire energy system of the UK.
+He asked whether Westpac would rule out financing the proposed Carmichael mine in Queensland; a mine that would become one of the world’s largest and produce the same amount of greenhouse gas emissions per year as the entire energy system of the UK.

 Watch to see how the board responds:

 Westpac’s lack of commitment and leadership to rule out such dirty investments is a sure way to get ethical investors offside.